Bothwell: Bothwell Castle

 The picturesque ruin of Bothwell Castle occupies a position on a bluff above a bend in the River Clyde on the edge of Bothwell, which here takes the bold sweep famed in Scottish song as the Bothwell bank This fortress belonged to Sir William Moray, known as 'le Riche', who died in England in 1300 It passed eventually by marriage to the House of Douglas.
 The lordship was bestowed in 1487 on Patrick Hepburn, 3rd Lord Hailes, 1st Earl of Bothwell.
 When he resigned in 1491 the title passed to "Bell-the-Cat", Archibald Douglas, 5th Earl of Angus.
 The title ultimately passed to the Earls of Home.

 The castle is a fine example of Gothic architecture.
 It consists of a great quadrangle with circular towers on the south.
 At the east end stand the remains of the chapel.
 An unpretentious mansion was built nearby by Archibald Douglas, 1st Earl of Forfar (1653-1712), and was known as New Bothwell Castle, but suffered mining subsidence and was demolished in 1926.
 The castle can be accessed through scenic Clyde Walkways.

+Arson attacks

+There were many arson attacks in the town from about 2020, with 27 attacks between 2021 and 2026 on restaurants, vehicles and some private residences, with no prosecutions, and businesses being driven away; Bothwell has been nicknamed the firebomb capital of the UK.
+Gangland attacks have been suspected.